petarpetrov96/ProjCallisto/README.md

 ## How to run

-1. Run compile.bat in Client/ and Server/ directories
+1. Run compile.bat in Client/ and Server/ directories (optional, only do it if the Libraries folder has been setup correctly)
 2. Run Server/bin/Server.exe
 3. Run Client/bin/Callisto.exe, type 127.0.0.1 in the IP box and press Connect
 4. Controls are the arrow keys for movement and space for flying up, gravity automatically drops the player down